late to the party album rollout

 • Proof that target demographic wants to feel close to me as a person and to relate on a human level

-• 3 of my fans who became friends in my Discord server road tripping to NYC to see me at my restaurant!
+• Three of my fans who became friends through my Discord server traveling to NYC to meet me at my restaurant :)

 Articulate the philosophy behind the project and converge every thread into a single statement and visual aesthetic